libsl3

 running this program will print

-Of course it might be unwanted to get different types for one column into a sl3::Dataset.
+It might be unwanted to get different types for one column into a sl3::Dataset.

 This can be ensured by passing the allowed sl3::Types to the sl3::Database::select call.